Where is the library located?

 How long is the check-out period for materials?

 DVDs can be checked out for one week, unless otherwise stated on the cover.
-All other materials have a check out period of two weeks.
+All other materials have a check out period of three weeks.
 Items can be renewed twice.
 If you wish to keep an item longer than the two renewal periods you will need to bring the item into the library to check-in and then check-out again.
 You can renew items online, over the phone or bring them in to renew them.
 If an item has been requested (placed on hold) by another patron it may not be renewed.

 How much are late fees on overdue items?